romanvm/django-tinymce4-lite/docs/test.rst

 ============

 The **tinymce4-lite** sources include **test_tinymce** project that can be used to run automated tests or to try a live TinyMCE 4 editor widget.
+The test project can also serve as a basic example of **tinymce4-lite** usage.

 To use the test project, first you need to install the necessary dependencies::